-Skinwalker Ranch: possibly the spookiest place on Earth
+Skinwalker Ranch: Possibly the spookiest place on Earth

-With Halloween just around the corner, the spookiest place in the country might be right here in Utah.
-Recently, two scientific studies suggest that place is Skinwalker Ranch in rural northeastern Utah.
+MYSTERY WIRE – Now that you’re in the Halloween spirit, the spookiest place in the country might be in Utah.
+Scientific studies suggest that place is Skinwalker Ranch in the rural northeastern part of the state.

 For as long as humans have lived in the Uintah Basin, they’ve been seeing strange things in the sky.
 In the 1970’s, Utah State professor Frank Salisbury wrote a well documented book about hundreds of UFO sightings in the basin.